Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: Results

 First we note the prefect match between the numerics and the series solution.
 The only somewhat anomalous plot is that of $\Omega_1$ (Fig.~\ref{fig:fields_w_0} and Fig.~\ref{fig:fields_perturb_w_0}).
 There appears to be a step discontinuity but its size is $\sim 10^{-12}$, which makes a contribution of $10^{-24}$ to the cost function.
 Moreover the series solution shows that $\Omega_1 =1$, and so we are confident that this step is merely a numerical error, well below the level of the cost function.

 There are also obvious differences between the microstratum and the superstratum (see Fig.~\ref{fig:fields_w_0}).
 These are most evident in the scalars and in the electromagnetic potentials.
 However, as we will discuss in Section \ref{ss:Non-extremality}, the small differences in the metric coefficients lead to a different mass and momentum charge for the microstratum.
-Of particular note is the fact that $\mu_1$ and $\mu_2$ do not vanish at $\xi=0$: this means that the scalars are not settling down to the supersymmetric minimum at $\xi =0$, which is another direct signal that this solution is breaking supersymmetry.
+Of particular note is the fact that $\mu_1$ and $\mu_2$ do not vanish at $\xi=0$: this means that the scalars are not settling down to the supersymmetric minimum at $\xi =0$.
 We will discuss this further in Section \ref{ss:Newterritory}.

 For $\omega_0 > 0$, there is no superstratum solution but there are solutions for generic $(\alpha,\beta)$ (so long as they are not too large).
 In Fig.~\ref{fig:fields_w_2} and Fig.~\ref{fig:fields_w_4} we show the numerical solutions $(\omega_0=2,\,\alpha=1,\,\beta=0)$ and $(\omega_0=4,\,\alpha=\frac{1}{4} ,\,\beta=0)$, respectively.
 Again we have plotted the superstratum solution (with $\omega_0 = 0,\,\beta=0$ and same $\alpha$) for reference.
 Note that for $\omega_0 =2$ and $\omega_0 =4$, the function $\nu$ has one and two nodes respectively, as one should expect from the linearized results in Fig.~\ref{fig:nuharms}.